-Current Status: The recommendations were adopted during fiscal year 2005.
-No similar findings were noted in the 2005 audit.
+Current Status: The most significant recommendations were adopted during fiscal year 2005 and the matters relating to tax liens and foreclosures were addressed during fiscal year 2006.
+No similar findings were noted in the 2006 audit.

 C. Findings and Questioned Costs - Major Federal Award Programs Audit